 In the 2014-2015 academic year, the Curriculum Mapping Working Group distributed a set of questions to all faculty asking them to identify which of the learning outcomes they covered in their courses and whether they employed any assessment tools to measure student competency as to those outcomes.
 Once the faculty responded to the surveys, the members of the working group met individually with each member of the faculty.
-The results of the Working Group's survey and follow up meetings will be available on the law school's website.

 The Curriculum Map identifies where each of the learning outcomes is covered in the required, core, and elective curricula.
-It helped to inform the development of the learning outcomes for each of Vermont Law School's degrees and professional certifications.
-The Assessment Committee will use this information in our assessment process to inform faculty in their teaching and create a consistent educational experience for students at the law school.
+It helped to inform the development of the learning outcomes for each of Vermont Law and Graduate School's degrees and professional certifications.
+The Assessment Committee will use this information in our assessment process to inform faculty in their teaching and create a consistent educational experience for students at the school.

-Vermont Law School is firmly committed to the principle that learning outcomes assessment is the responsibility of the faculty as a whole.
-However, recognizing that assessment needs focused and consistent attention, this Plan envisions that the Assessment Committee takes a lead role in coordinating the law school's assessment activities.
+Vermont Law and Graduate School is firmly committed to the principle that learning outcomes assessment is the responsibility of the faculty as a whole.
+However, recognizing that assessment needs focused and consistent attention, this Plan envisions that the Assessment Committee takes a lead role in coordinating the school's assessment activities.
 During each year of this Plan, the Committee will: (1) develop a plan for the following year's assessment activities; (2) monitor progress by implementing the previous year's recommendations; and (3) regularly report on assessment activities and results to the faculty and seek their input on recommendations.

 Each year, the Assessment Committee will assess a learning outcome, report the findings and results to the faculty, seek input from the faculty on recommendations, develop a set of recommendations, and create a plan for implementation.
-The Vice Dean for Faculty will select the Assessment Committee taking into account the expertise of the faculty and their responsibility with regard to the law school's degree programs and certificates.
+The Vice Dean for Faculty will select the Assessment Committee taking into account the expertise of the faculty and their responsibility with regard to the school's degree programs and certificates.
 It is anticipated that every full-time faculty member will serve on the Committee at some point.

-LEARNING OUTCOMES FOR VERMONT LAW SCHOOL'S JD PROGRAM AND MASTER'S PROGRAMS
+LEARNING OUTCOMES FOR VERMONT LAW AND GRADUATE SCHOOL'S JD PROGRAM AND MASTER'S PROGRAMS

-In 2017, Vermont Law School adopted learning outcomes for its JD, Masters, and LLM Degrees..
+In 2017, Vermont Law School adopted learning outcomes for its JD, Masters, and LLM Degrees.
 In 2018, Vermont Law School adopted learning outcomes for its new Masters in Restorative Justice and Certificate in Restorative Justice.